dendriel/rozsa-template-processor/README.md

   - The whole expression is erased during processing
   - eg. ${// this is a comment and won't appear in the final result}
 - All logic should check if the index is inside the content bound before accessing it
+- Review code design
+  - Every time we read a token the caller is responsible for calling read() (why not return the token read by default?)
 - Select a license type
 - Release